 Eligible organizations are defined as non-government (NGO), non-profit organizations who manage the conservation properties for which they are applying for funding.

 Eligible properties are defined as fee-simple conservation lands in British Columbia that are both owned and managed by an NGO.
 Properties can be either an individual fee-simple parcel or a complex of fee-simple parcels that are managed as a unit by the NGO applying for funding.
 Lands owned by any level of government are excluded.
 Lands owned and managed for recreational, historical, agricultural, cultural or architectural values are not eligible for funding.
-Organizations wishing to apply for multiple properties must limit the request to three properties only.
-We will accept applications for properties previously funded under this program; however, priority may be given to properties not previously funded if the program is over-subscribed.

 The Eligible Activities List is available here.
 This list forms an appendix to the Conditional Grant Agreement for approved projects.